Quick answer: what type of balcony planter should you choose?

 - Overloading a single railing section with multiple full planters.

-- Drilling brackets into a rented balcony without permission.
+- Drilling brackets or using permanent fixings on a rented balcony without permission.

 Final recommendation